• Skip to primary navigation

 • Others

-Although this snack came from China, it is most associated with Singapore these days (many Chinese tourists actually buy this as a souvenir when they visit the small red dot), and is SUPER popular during Chinese New Year- hence, the price goes up in Jan or Feb and there are LOOOOONG queues outside the bak kwa shops.
+Although this snack came from China, it is most associated with Singapore these days (many Chinese tourists actually buy this as a souvenir when they visit the small red dot), and is SUPER popular during Chinese New Year.
+(You should hear people argue about which brand makes the best Bak Kwa!)

 Fun fact: Bak kwa is so ubiquitous in Singapore that Bloomberg even released a bak kwa index to track its price!

-Note: The oldest bak kwa shop in Singapore is Kim Hock Guan but Bee Cheng Hiang seems to be the best known as it has a TON of outlets.
+Note: The oldest Singapore bak kwa shop is Kim Hock Guan but Bee Cheng Hiang seems to be the best known as it has a TON of outlets.
+Other popular brands are Lim Chee Guan, Kim Joo Guan and Peng Guan.

 Bak kwa is salty, sweet and full of umami.